Nycander/featurelist/readme.md

 }
 ```

 Then, by running a JUnit test run with the FeatureListCompiler added to the list of Listeners, example: `junitcore.addListener(new FeatureListCompiler());`.
+Well, assuming the test actually succeded.

 ```
 Feature list 2011-nov-20